psistats/linux-client/README.md

 3. run psistats start

-Installation (Ubuntu 12.04 and higher):
+Installation (Ubuntu 12.04+ / RaspberryPi / Debian Wheezy):
 ---------------------------------------

 Psikon now has a Debian/Ubuntu repository to make installation easier.
 You can either choose stable or snapshot releases.
 For stable releases run the following commands: